manthan2305/Efficient-G-Retriever/README.md

 ## Citation

-If you use this repository, please cite the original G-Retriever paper:
+If you use this repository, please cite the original G-Retriever paper

 ```bibtex
 @article{he2024gretriever,